HOUSE MANUAL (Everything you need to know, plus..)

 Candles are all over, with extras in the kitchen drawer and inside store room.
 Matches are in the kitchen drawer and dining room dresser drawer.

 There should be small flashlights beside each bed.
-A large flashlight hangs just beside the outer door to the kitchen.
 Headlamp hangs in storage room.
 Please don’t waste these flashlights - if you go out at night and wear down the batteries, please put in fresh batteries.
 Then buy some replacements.

 There's a combo flashlight/radio on the dining room window ledge.
 There's another battery operated radio hanging on a nail in the storage room.

-The storage room also has a Coleman stove and a 2 lanterns.
-The lanterns use batteries.
+The storage room also has a Coleman stove and a lantern.
+The lantern uses batteries.
 The stove operates on camping fuel - there is some there.
 (If you need to refill, do it outdoors or in the mud room.
 And do it by flashlight, not candle light!!!)

 Don’t use the sinks or flush the toilet.
 The pump to the septic will be out.
 Water can be gotten from the taps (the pressure tank will continue to work) but dump waste water in the woods.